 In iOS 11, Apple brings storage management tools to your device.
 This means that you get unique storage saving suggestions based on your iPhone.
 They include things like Reviewing Large Attachments and Conversations, Offloading Unused Apps, Saving Messages to iCloud, and others.
 Therefore, if you’re running iOS 11, go to iPhone Storage and check out the recommendations.

 We hope you found our troubleshooting guide helpful in tackling that annoying “Storage Almost Full” message.
-Enjoy taking new photos and never have to worry about lack of iPhone storage.
+Enjoy taking new photos and never worry about lack of iPhone storage again.
 Cheers!